Sudden Rain: Plot

-The marriage of Fumiko and Ryōtarō Namiki has gone stale, with both of them constantly arguing about what to do on a day off, or her cutting out cooking recipes from the newspaper before he finished reading it.
+The marriage of Fumiko and Ryōtarō Namiki has gone stale, with both of them constantly arguing over what to do on a day off, or about her cutting out cooking recipes from the newspaper before he finishes reading it.
 Their animosities are witnessed by Fumiko's niece Ayako, who pays a visit to complain about her own husband's inattentiveness, and their new neighbours, the Imasatos.
-When Ryōtarō's company announces the dismissal of some of their employees, a group of colleagues visits him at home and offers him to become their partner in a bar financed with their severance pay, with Fumiko serving the bar's guests.
+When Ryōtarō's company announces the dismissal of some of their employees, a group of his colleagues visit him at home and offer him to become their partner in a bar financed with their severance pay, with Fumiko serving the bar's guests.
 Ryōtarō throws them out and has an argument with Fumiko, declaring that he does not want his wife to take up a job.
 The couple contemplates a divorce and Ryōtarō's return to his hometown to work on his family's farm.
-The next morning, a children's balloon falls into their backyard, and Fumiko and Ryōtarō become engaged in a defiant ball throwing game, watched by the neighbours.
+The next morning, a children's balloon falls into their backyard, and Fumiko and Ryōtarō become engaged in a defiant ball throwing game, which is watched by the neighbours.